Tigers: Joker Marchant Stadium, Lakeland

 The grassy berm located down the left-field line and beyond the left-field wall provides great sight lines and a relaxing atmosphere for fans who purchase standing-room-only tickets.
 Fans also can enjoy the comfort of stadium seating within this two-tier stadium, which hosted first-round games in the 2006 World Baseball Classic.

-The PlayStation Pavilion located adjacent to the stadium provides an opportunity for children and adults to play the newest and best PS3 games available.
-Fans are also just a short walk away from the arenas, tracks and fields of the Wide World of Sports Complex, which includes those for lacrosse, soccer, football, softball and other activities.
+Fans are just a short walk away from the arenas, tracks and fields of the Wide World of Sports Complex, which includes those for lacrosse, soccer, football, softball and other activities.

 Fans can enjoy the many dining and lodging options provided by Walt Disney World and the city of Orlando.
 Universal Studios and Sea World are also located within 15 minutes of where the Braves train.